Byron/godi/README.md

 * **Performance**
     + `godi` is up to multiple times faster
     + Those inclined may maximize bandwidth by tuning parallelism
+    + Will read in parallel from multiple devices, leveraging all device's maximum bandwidth.
+    + Can write to multiple devices at once, creating multiple duplicates of your data as fast as your slowest writer.
 * **Copy or archive on the fly**
     + While hashing, you can also transfer the data, reading it only once in the process.
 With MHL, you need to copy first, and hash afterwards, which reads the data twice. `godi`s operation assumes the storage works correctly, however, there is a safe mode which verifies the copy nonetheless.
     + It will never overwrite existing files.